RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Module/AT-Command-Manual/README.md

 :::tip 📝 NOTE:
-`AT+SNR` will show the SNR based of the last downlink received.
+`AT+SNR` will show the SNR based on the last downlink received.
 If there is no downlink received yet, it will return 0.
 :::

 **Example**: